Primorion/Primorion/README.md

 ### 📫 Contact Information

 If you have any questions, suggestions, or opportunities to collaborate, feel free to reach out to me.
-You can contact me via email at [maquilanjd@students.national-u.edu.ph](mailto:maquilanjd@students.national-u.edu.ph) or connect with me on [LinkedIn](https://www.linkedin.com/in/joshuamaquilan).
+You can contact me via email at [maquilanjd@students.national-u.edu.ph](mailto:maquilanjd@students.national-u.edu.ph) or connect with my friend on [LinkedIn](https://www.linkedin.com/in/flexycode).

 <!-- End point insert background effect line of sight color red -->
 <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" width="1000">